Barsaat (1949 film)

 Barsaat (English: Rain) is a 1949 Indian Hindi-language film directed by Raj Kapoor.
 The film stars the famous duo of Kapoor and Nargis as well as Prem Nath.
 It was also the introduction of actress Nimmi in her first film role.
 Barsaat was one of the first major hit films directed by Kapoor.
 This success allowed Kapoor to buy RK Studios in 1950.
 This was Raj Kapoor's second directional venture after Aag.
-Barsaat became the highest-grossing movie in Indian cinema at the time of its release beating Mehboob Khan's Andaz which released 2 months earlier.
+Barsaat became the highest-grossing Indian film at the time of its release beating Gyan Mukherjee's Kismet which released 6 years earlier.

 Plot

 The film revolves around two love stories.
 Pran (Raj Kapoor) and Reshma (Nargis) and Gopal (Prem Nath) and Neela (Nimmi).
-Two friends with opposite personalities, the rich but sensitive Pran and the womanizing Gopal both have affairs with two mountain girls while holidaying in the valley of Kashmir.
-While Pran and Reshma's love is true and reciprocated, Gopal is a womanizing villain, who disregards the faithful Neela (Nimmi) and condemns her to wait faithfully for his return with the barsaat (rainy season).

-Many plot intrigues follow through with Pran and Reshma facing many trials on the path to true love, including parental opposition, accidents, and an attempted forced marriage of Reshma to an uncouth fisherman.
+Two friends with contrasting personalities, the rich but sensitive Pran and the womanizing Gopal both have affairs with two mountain girls while holidaying in the valley of Kashmir.
+While Pran and Reshma's love is true and reciprocated, Gopal is a womanizing villain, who disregards the faithful Neela and condemns her to wait faithfully for his return with the barsaat (rainy season).
+Many plot intrigues follow through with Pran and Reshma facing many trials on the path of love, including parental opposition, accidents, and an attempted forced marriage of Reshma to an uncouth fisherman.
 The couple are finally reunited.

-Gopal on the other hand finally becomes a reformed character and rushes to claim the ever-faithful Neela who has been pining away, only to arrive to find his true love dead.
-The film ends with Gopal lighting Neela's funeral pyre as the rains finally come.
+Gopal, on the other hand, finally becomes a reformed character and rushes to claim Neela, who has been pining away.
+Arriving there, he finds his love dead.
+The film ends with Gopal lighting Neela's funeral pyre as it finally rains.

+Production

+Filming

+Raj Kapoor shot parts of the film in the Kashmir Valley, making it the first film ever shot in the valley.